lilyosah/tech-knowledgebase/Design Patterns.md

 Needs more info:

-#### Proxy Pattern
-Implements methods as "real" service objects but intercept each call

 ## Client-Server
 - Distinguishing clients from the server, allowing each type of program to be highly specialized